Rendson-Fernandes/fced-project-database/README.md

 - In the races.sql we create the tables, set the types of each field and created the foreing and primary keys.
 - We buil the load_races.py to load the information in the tables.
 In this file we also analyse some inconsistences, divide the dataset (creating dataframes to each table) and populate the data (after cleaning the tables in case that has some residual information).
 The table was populated in the fcde_barbara_silva.
 - We created a question.sql to answer some questions regarding the dataset.
+- We also create a file() to do the User Interface.

 ## Repository